rivasbolinga/AwesomeBooks-library/README.md

-**[Awesome Library]** is a simple website that displays a list of books and allows you to add and remove books from that list.
+**[Awesome Library]** is a simple application with three different sections that displays a list of books and allows you to add and remove books from that list.

 ## 🛠 Built With <a name="built-with"></a>